 There are currently no general restrictions on parcel deliveries and collections.

 A constantly updated list of all postcode areas in which there are currently delivery restrictions due to the coronavirus can be found on the DPD Austria information page: https://www.dpd.com/at/de/support/kontakt/corona-nationale-liefersperren/

-In spite of this DPD is still delivering parcels as usual in the UK, and goods are still being shipped from Germany.
+Parcels from DPD are still being delivered on a normal basis in Great Britain, and goods are still being shipped from Germany.
 Delays in delivery are possible, however.